5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ⎕TRAP←0 'S' ⍝#.MyApp.StartFromCmdLine
 ~~~

-The state indicator shows the workspace captured at the moment the HandleError object saved the workspace.
-Your real problem -- the full stop in `MyApp.TxtToCsv` -- is some levels down in the stack.
+The state indicator shows the workspace captured at the moment the `HandleError` object saved the workspace.
+Your real problem – the full stop in `MyApp.TxtToCsv` – is some levels down in the stack.

 ~~~
       )SI